-Photorefractive keratectomy, or PRK, is a type of laser eye surgery used to correct mild to moderate nearsightedness, farsightedness, and/or astigmatism.
+Photorefractive keratectomy, or PRK, is a type of laser eye surgery used to correct nearsightedness, farsightedness, and/or astigmatism.

 What are the advantages of PRK?

-PRK is highly accurate in correcting many cases of nearsightedness.
-Approximately 90% of PRK patients have 20/20 vision without glasses or contact lenses one year after the surgery; 95%-98% have 20/40 or better without glasses or contacts.
+- PRK can accurately correct nearsightedness.
+Approximately 90 percent of PRK patients have 20/20 vision without glasses or contact lenses one year after the surgery.
+Over 95 percent have 20/40 or better without glasses or contacts.

 What are the disadvantages of PRK?

 - The outcome is not completely predictable due to variations in individual wound healing, and a small number of patients may still require glasses or additional surgery to achieve their best vision.

-When both eyes are treated, some patients should be cautioned to consider taking off from work for approximately one week, during which time the eye irritation and vision improve to a more acceptable level.
+When both eyes are treated, many patients take off work for up to one week to allow the irritation and vision to improve to a more acceptable level.

 What are the potential side effects of PRK?

-Many PRK patients experience some discomfort in the first 24 to 48 hours after surgery, and almost all experience sensitivity to light.
-Within the first six months after surgery, other potential side effects may include:
+Many PRK patients experience some discomfort in the first few days after surgery, and almost all experience sensitivity to light.
+Other rare but potential side effects may include:

-- Loss of best vision achieved with glasses
+- Loss of best vision achievable with glasses.

-Other potential side effects include delayed surface healing or mild corneal haze or irregularity that could affect the best vision achieved with glasses.
-Usually, the quality of vision long-term is as good as, if not better, than that achieved with LASIK.
+Other potential side effects include delayed surface healing or mild corneal irregularity that could affect the best vision achieved with glasses.
+Usually, the quality of vision long-term is as good as that achieved with LASIK.

 How do I prepare for PRK surgery?

 Before your PRK surgery, you will meet with a doctor and a coordinator who will discuss with you what you should expect during and after the surgery.
 During this session, your medical history will be evaluated, and you will have your eyes tested.
 Tests will include maps of the corneal shape and measurement of the refractive error in each eye.
 Your surgeon will answer any further questions you may have.
 Afterwards, you can schedule an appointment for the PRK procedure.

-If you wear rigid gas permeable contact lenses, you should not wear them starting three weeks before the date of your surgery.
-Other types of contact lenses shouldn't be worn for at least three days prior to surgery.
-Be sure to bring your glasses so your prescription can be reviewed.
+If you wear rigid gas permeable contact lenses, you should stop wearing them at least 3 weeks before the date of your screening visit.
+Other types of contact lenses shouldn't be worn for at least 3 days prior to evaluation.
+Be sure to bring your current glasses so your prescription can be reviewed.